 Section 165(2) of the Constitution provides that the Judiciary is independent and subject only to the Constitution and the law.
-Section 165(6) of the Constitution of the Republic of South Africa read with Section 8(2) of the Superior Courts Act (2013) provides that the Chief Justice is the Head of the Judiciary and exercises responsibility over the establishment and monitoring of the Norms and Standards for the execution of the judicial functions of all courts.
+Section 165(6) of the Constitution of the Republic of South Africa, 1996 read with Section 8(2) of the Superior Courts Act, 2013, provides that the Chief Justice is the Head of the Judiciary and exercises responsibility over the establishment and monitoring of the Norms and Standards for the exercise of judicial functions of all Courts.

-Schedule 6(16)(a) of the Constitution provides that as soon as is practical after the Constitution took effect, all courts including their structure, composition, functioning and jurisdiction, and all relevant legislation, must be rationalised with the view to establishing a judicial system suited to the requirements of the Constitution.
+Schedule 6(16)(a) of the Constitution provides that as soon as is practical after the Constitution took effect all courts, including their structure, composition, functioning and jurisdiction, and all relevant legislation, must be rationalized with the view to establishing a judicial system suited to the requirements of the new Constitution.

-Section 85 vests the executive authority in the President, which he/she exercises together with other members of the Cabinet.
+Section 85 vests the executive authority in the President, which he or she exercises together with other members of the Cabinet.